 - Composite Ratio: If a ratio is calculated with 1 variable from the record of P&L and another variable from the B/S, it is known as a composite ratio.
 Say, for instance, the ratio of credit revenue of transactions to trade receivables (also known as trade receivables turnover ratio) is computed utilising 1 figure from the statement of P&L (credit revenue from operations) and another figure (trade receivables) from the B/S.

 - Balance Sheet Ratio: In case both the variables are from the balance sheet, it is called B/S ratios.
 For instance, the ratio of current assets to current liabilities is referred to as the current ratio.
 It is computed utilising both figures from the B/S.

 Also Read: Types of Accounting Ratio

 The functional categorisation has been on the grounds of financial statements to which the determinants of ratios belong.
-On this principle the ratios are categorised as follows:
+Based on this principle the ratios are categorised as follows:

-An enterprise has to maintain some degree of liquidity, in order to pay the shareholders their share when they are outstanding.
-Assets of the enterprise cannot be firmed up, an enterprise must take care of its short-term liquidity.
-Such ratios assist manage such liquidity, so the enterprise may correct any issues.
-The 2 principal liquidity ratios are – Quick Ratio (or liquid ratio) and Current Ratio.
+An enterprise has to maintain some degree of liquidity in order to pay the shareholders their share when they are outstanding.
+Assets of the enterprise cannot be firmed up; an enterprise must take care of its short-term liquidity.
+Such ratios help in managing liquidity, so the enterprise may correct any issues.
+The two (2) principal liquidity ratios are – Quick Ratio (or liquid ratio) and Current Ratio.

-Activity ratios assist to compute the performance of the business.
-They assist measure the efficiency of the employment of the resources that a firm has.
+Activity ratios assist in computing the performance of the business.
+They help in measuring the efficiency of the employment of the resources that a firm has.
 They depict the association between assets and sales of the enterprise.
 Those types of ratios are preferably called turnover ratios or performance ratios.
 A few ratios like Stock to Working Capital ratio, Stock Turnover, Debtors turnover, etc., compute the production of a firm.